913AycltFM/913-Ayclt-FM-Azuracast-Calender/README.md

 - Required UTC timestamp fields are valid.
 - The generated calendar can be read successfully.

-## 91.3 AYCLT FM
+## 91.3 Ayclt FM

-This project is maintained for the 91.3 AYCLT FM station programming schedule and its associated HD channels.
+This project is maintained for the 91.3 Ayclt FM station programming schedule and its associated HD channels.